Nalon03/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. 3-twofiles- > Display the content of /etc/passwd and /etc/hosts.
 4. 4-lastlines- > Display the last 10 lines of /etc/passwd.
 5. Display the first 10 lines of /etc/passwd.
+6. Write a script that displays the third line of the file iacta.